Bui-Alex46/Habit-Tracker/README.md

 ## Project Objective
 Created an application that is personally useful!
-This app allows users to create an account with the site, and lets them keep a track record of their completed habits for the month! utilized React.js for the front-end UI and Firestore as the backend services.
+This app allows users to create an account with the site, and lets them keep a track record of their completed habits for the month!
+Utilized React.js for the front-end UI and Firestore as the backend services.

 ## Learning Objectives: